Ross Taylor: 2019

-2020 Home summer and retirement
+2020 home summer and retirement

 During India's tour of New Zealand he scored 2 half-centuries in T20I series, in the 1st T20I he scored 54 off 27 and in 5th T20I he scored 53 off 47.
 During the same tour he also scored a century and half-century in the ODI series, in the 1st ODI he scored 109* off 84 and awarded Man of the Match and in 2nd ODI he scored 73* off 74 for his performance he was awarded Man of the Series.

 On 21 February 2020, Taylor became the first player ever to play 100 matches in each format of the game T20I, ODI and Tests during the first Test match against India, and became the fourth New Zealand player to play 100 Test matches after Stephen Fleming, Daniel Vettori and Brendon McCullum and 66th overall.

-In his 100th Test Taylor scored 44 off 71 in first innings and didn't bat in second innings, which New Zealand won by 10 Wickets which marked 100 Test victories for them.
+In his 100th Test, Taylor scored 44 off 71 in the first innings and did not bat in the second innings.
+New Zealand won the match by 10 wickets which marked 100 Test victories for them.

 On 30 December 2021, Taylor announced his retirement from international cricket at the end of the 2021/22 summer, with his final Test series being against Bangladesh, and last ODIs against the Netherlands and Australia.

 In the 2022 Queen's Birthday and Platinum Jubilee Honours, Taylor was appointed a Companion of the New Zealand Order of Merit, for services to cricket and Pacific communities.

+Playing for Samoa

+In April 2025, Taylor became eligible to represent Samoa due to his mother's heritage.
+He opted to come out retirement to play for the Samoa national cricket team and in September was named in the Samoan squad for the 2025 Men's T20 World Cup Asia–EAP Regional Final.